 Non-corporate forms of commercial vehicles include (i) a representative office of a foreign commercial legal entity or (ii) permanent establishment of a foreign commercial legal entity.

 A representative office of a foreign legal entity is a vehicle, which could not engage in a commercial activity.
-The representative office and its foreign personal personnel are subject to accreditation with the State Committee of Uzbekistan on Investments.
+The representative office and its foreign personal personnel are subject to accreditation with the Ministry of Investments and Foreign Trade.
 Tax reporting of the representative office is performed by way of filing annual declaration.

 According to the Uzbekistan legislation “permanent establishment” of the non-resident company for the tax purposes shall be understood as a place of commercial activity of the non-resident company in Uzbekistan or a representation thereof in Uzbekistan, either through a legal entity or an individual, irrespective of the fact if such representation leads to payment of Uzbekistan taxes or not.
 The permanent establishment is subject to registration with the Uzbekistan tax authorities.
 The permanent establishment shall occur automatically irrespective of the intention of the representative or the represented (parent) legal entity.
 From the beginning of 2007 the right to open bank accounts in Uzbekistan was granted to the permanent establishments.

 Our law firm offers the following services in the sphere of Corporate Law and Commercial Vehicles

 - advising clients on a wide range of matters related to corporate law and commercial vehicles;